Hunting The Incorrectly Called "Plains " Game

 The forever-issue that hunters debate on forums and around the camp fire is: "Which calibre is best for Africa?".

-Do you shoot any of the modern 7mm and .300 "Ultra" Magnums?
+Do you shoot any of the 7mm and .300 "Ultra" Magnums?
 Our honest opinion?
-Their penetration ability is bad due to bullet failure on big game shoulders at the closer than 200 yard ranges your guide will get you to; they also seem to be difficult to shoot really accurately by many hunters.
-Even so, if that is your rifle of choice and you can shoot it accurately, be our guest and bring it - but only with the heaviest premium bullets and come impress us.
+Their penetration ability is often compromised due to bullet failure on big game shoulders at the typically closer than 150 yard ranges your guide will get you from your game; they also seem to be difficult to shoot really accurately by many hunters.
+Even so, if that is your rifle of choice and you can shoot it accurately, be our guest and bring it - but only with the heaviest, premium bullets - and come impress us.

 If you prefer the 7mm Rem.
 Magnum or .300 Winchester Magnum it is advisable to also use the heaviest, best constructed bullets available for the calibre.
-Rather than high velocity and "flat shooting" air ballistics think more in terms of the penetrating performance at 100 - 200 yards by a slower, heavy, strong bullet through tough skin and into thick muscle and very strong shoulder bone. the 175 gr .284" Hornady Interbond and 200 gr .308" Interbond (or even the Interlock series at these weights) have all proven themselves.
-Do not hesitate one moment to sight your rifle 2" high at 100 yards with the flat base, round nose heavies.
-Out to 250 yards there is not .5 MOA trajectory difference between these and the sleek SST or Nosler Accubonds (by the way, please do not bring these to Africa as they fail on the shoulder of big game).
+Rather than high velocity and "flat shooting" air ballistics think more in terms of the penetrating performance at 100 - 200 yards by a slower, heavy, strong bullet through tough skin and into thick muscle and very strong shoulder bone.
+The .284" 175 gr Federal Fusion and 200 gr .308" Federal Fusion have all proven themselves on africa game.

 With real good reason we caution against using lightweight "ballistic tip" bullets.
-Your guide will get you to closer than 200 yards of your difficult objectives and often as close as 70-100 yards.
+Your guide will get you to closer than 200 yards of even your most difficult objectives and often as close as 70-100 yards in dense cover.
 Accurate placing into the heart of a heavy bullet is what will get you your game.
-As a kind reference: keep in mind that simply because of their ability to penetrate so well and kill cleanly at all normal hunting distances the 30-06 and .308W (180 gr), and .303 Brit (174 -215 gr), and 7x57, 7x64 (160-170gr) have been in regular use in Africa since their inception - and still are the locally preferred majority one-shot killers every day.
+As a kind reference: keep in mind that simply because of their ability to penetrate so well and kill cleanly at all normal hunting distances the 30-06 and .308W (180 gr), the .303 Brit (168 -174 gr), andthe 7x57 / 7x64 (160-170gr) have been in regular use in Africa since their inception - and still are the locally preferred, majority, one-shot killers every day of Africa big game.

 Game in South Africa belongs to the land owner on whose property it is at any time.
 The cost is on the shooter's debit the moment a hit is observed by the PH, guide or tracker.
 Every effort will be made to find any wounded game, and no further hunting by that party proceeds until the wounded animal has been found and killed.
 The PH / guide will also carry a rifle and at his sole discretion he may dispatch a poorly shot, wounded animal should the hunter fail to make a follow up shot when necessary.
-Please keep in mind that the hunting style here is NOT the Colorado doctrine to ¨keep on shooting until you can put your foot on the animal's neck".
 A fatally wounded animal often dashes off for 50-60 yards before dying, and a wounded animal will not show any indication of being hit with follow-up shots, unless it is into the brain.
 After a good shot is called by the hunter we typically call a few minutes break, sit down and relax and then go to the exact position the animal had been standing, and then follow up from there.

 Should you experience a need for it, locally manufactured ammunition will serve you well; it is plentiful in .375 H&H / .300 Winchester Mag. / 30-06 Sprg / .308 W / 7x64 Brenneke / 7mm Rem Mag / 7x57 Mauser / .270 W. The local PMP Group manufactures excellent ammunition with on-target performance right up there with the best in the world and arguably more accurate than most.